tunein/engineering/qa_bands.md

 * Actively finds ways to improve our engineering productivity, including diving in to teams that need the most help
 * Takes on projects based on importance to the business and/or to establishing good architecture and/or practices
 * Maintains a technology vision and roadmap that anticipates TuneIn customer, industry, and technology needs and trends
+* Triages and troubleshoots bugs and deployment issues.

 ### Behaviors
 * You evangelize TuneIn's engineering org + the stuff we build in the interest of helping us hire/retain fantastic engineering talent.